What are the total costs for obtaining incorporation and public charity status?

 Delaware has created a business-friendly environment, including exceptional customer service and expedited access to courts.

 However, if your non-profit intends to operate primarily in one locality or state, it might make more sense to incorporate in your "home state."
-It's still worth considering incorporating in Delaware, but keep in mind that some states may impose additional filing requirements if a corporation is incorporated elsewhere.
+It's still worth considering incorporating in Delaware, but keep in mind that some states may impose additional "foreign entity" filing requirements if a corporation is incorporated elsewhere.
 The following link provides a good explanation of the pros and cons of filing in Delaware: communityenterpriselaw.org

 How long will this whole thing take?